dektrium/yii2-user/docs/getting-started.md

 > **NOTE:** Make sure that you don't have `user` component configuration in your config files.

-Add following lines to your main configuration file:
+Add following lines to your main and console configuration file:

 ```php
 'modules' => [